jcsteh/axSHammer/readme.md

 This tool removes the application role from all elements.
 If your screen reader reports "application" while you're navigating and you think you're missing useful content, this tool might help.

+### Kill all aria-label
+aria-label allows authors to specify a label for accessibility purposes.
+On elements such as links and buttons, this overrides the text content of the element.
+This is sometimes misused by authors to provide secondary information such as "(opens in a new tab)" or "Go to (some web address)".
+This might result in overly long labels in some cases, but worse, it could result in the primary information being completely lost.

+This tool removes aria-label from everything.
+If you encounter a site with many links that are missing text you would expect, this tool might help.

+### Kill all ARIA roles
+ARIA roles allow authors to specify the type of a custom element.
+For example, an author might use this if they implement a custom check box, menu, etc.
+Unfortunately, when ARIA roles are misused, they can make sites difficult or even impossible to use with assistive technology.
+This tool removes all ARIA roles.

 ### No idea, do all the things
 If you just don't know which tool to use, you can try this, which just runs all of the above, consequences be damned.